Skip to content

 Berkeley Dean Wise Innovation

-Just one year later he designed and opened a variety of paths and bridges at the captivating Glenaiff Glen.
-Shortly after he added more attractions at the site with a tearoom and shelter to view the impressive waterfall found there.
+One year later, he designed and opened various paths and bridges at the captivating Glenaiff Glen.
+Shortly after, he added more attractions at the site, including a tearoom and shelter where visitors could view the impressive waterfall.

 His next project involved transforming the small town of Whitehead into a lovely holiday resort.
-Wise was also the person behind the coastal path from Whitehead to the Blackhead Lighthouse.
-He created a variety of bridges and tunnels to reach the lighthouse in 1892.
+Wise was also behind the path from Whitehead to the Blackhead Lighthouse.
+In 1892, he created a variety of bridges and tunnels to reach the lighthouse.

-He, of course, had ideas to create a more innovative path and this was when The Gobbins was born.
+Of course, he had ideas to create a more innovative path, which is when The Gobbins was born.

-In 1902, Wise created a map that would follow the cliffs for two miles long.
-Offering views of the coast before reaching the cliff section where people could enjoy a variety of unique, tunnel, bridges and caves.
+In 1902, Wise created a map that followed the cliffs for two miles.
+The map offered views of the coast before reaching the cliff section, where people could enjoy a variety of unique tunnels, bridges, and caves.

-It’s the cliff aspect that became very famous and accessible today via guided tours.
-Even to this day its thought of as one of the most extraordinary engineering achievements of its kind.
+The cliff aspect became very famous and is accessible today via guided tours.
+Even today, it is considered one of the most extraordinary engineering achievements.

 Construction

-Its initial opening stopped at the Seven Sisters Caves but Wise’s map of the project showed he had plans to further extend the cliff path.
-Then in 1905, he was given the funding to extend The Gobbins as he had originally envisioned.
+Its initial opening stopped at the Seven Sisters Caves, but Wise’s map of the project showed he had plans to extend the cliff path further.
+In 1905, he was funded to extend The Gobbins as initially envisioned.

-The Gobbins became a bigger tourist attraction than the Giants Causeway.
-Attracting visitors from all around the Country.
-Although, sadly in 1954 the Cliff path had to close due to the depression of the 1930s.
-For over 100 years no new bridges were built at The Gobbins.
+The Gobbins became a bigger tourist attraction than the Giants Causeway, attracting visitors from around the Country.
+Unfortunately, in 1954, the Cliff Path had to close due to the depression of the 1930s.
+For over 100 years, no new bridges were built at The Gobbins.

-There were many attempts made by the government and individuals to restore the path to its original glory but nothing succeeded.
-Filmmaker John H Lennon came pretty close but the lack of funds and the decline in tourism numbers in Northern Ireland during the Troubles stopped this from moving forward.
+The government and individuals tried to restore the path to its original glory, but nothing succeeded.
+Filmmaker John H. Lennon came pretty close, but the lack of funds and the decline in tourism numbers in Northern Ireland during the Troubles prevented this from moving forward.

 The Gobbins Today

-After years of work, in 2011 it was announced that the Larne Borough Council would reopen The Gobbins.
-They added a series of 15 new bridges and six gallery structures to the renovation.
+After years of work, in 2011, the Larne Borough Council announced that it would reopen The Gobbins.
+The renovation included 15 new bridges and six gallery structures.

-There were also improvements made to Wise’s original cliff top path that enabled visitors to experience amazing views extending out as far as Scotland.
-The Gobbins renovation project cost around 7.5 million pounds and rebirthed in 2015.
+Improvements were also made to Wise’s original clifftop path, which enabled visitors to experience amazing views as far as Scotland.
+The Gobbins renovation project cost around 7.5 million pounds and was reborn in 2015.

 Views from The Gobbins